 - intense shortness of breath and difficulty speaking

 - a bluish color in the face, lips, or nails

 - fainting or collapsing

-If you use a peak flow meter — a device that measures your peak airflow — you should go to the hospital if your readings are low and aren’t improving.
+If you use a peak flow meter — a device that measures your peak airflow — you should go to the hospital if your readings are low and are not improving.

-In a life-threatening asthma attack, a coughing or wheezing symptom may disappear as the attack worsens.
-If you can’t speak a full sentence or you experience other breathing difficulties, seek medical attention.
+In a life threatening asthma attack, coughing or wheezing may disappear as the attack worsens.
+If you cannot speak a full sentence or you experience other breathing difficulties, seek medical attention.

 If your symptoms respond quickly to your rescue medication, and you can walk and talk comfortably, you may not need to go to the hospital.

 Everyone who lives with allergic asthma can help protect their health by learning the basics of asthma first aid.